vtex/ng-currency-mask/README.md

 ## Development - Contribute!

 Inside `src` you can find this module source code, written in **CoffeeScript**.
+Tests can be found in `spec` folder.

 To build the `.js` and uglify it, install npm dev-dependencies and run grunt:

     (sudo) npm i
     grunt